Industrial overcapacity can enable seasonal flexibility in electricity use: Introduction

-Our analysis shows that over the next one to two decades, China’s primary aluminum demand will rapidly decline and remain low as more aluminum is produced from scrap, leading to unprecedented overcapacity in the aluminum smelting industry.
-As shown in Figure \ref{fig_demand}, the proportion of recycled aluminum production in total aluminum demand will increase from 25\% in 2024~\citep{ChinaNonferrous2025}, to the United States level of exceeding 60\% by 2050~\citep{AluminumAssociation2024KPI}.
-While this transition entails substantial reductions in the industry’s energy consumption and carbon emissions, due to the lower energy intensity of producing aluminum from scrap~\citep{li_analysis_2021}, it would result in over 60\% overcapacity for existing aluminum smelters.
-The rapid increase in China’s recycled aluminum output stems from a significant increase in available scrap aluminum, which is a delayed effect of China’s climbing aluminum production over the past two decades, as aluminum products typically have a lifespan of 10-20 years~\citep{hatayama2012evolution}.
+Our analysis shows that over the next one to two decades, China's primary aluminum demand will rapidly decline and remain low as more aluminum is produced from scrap, leading to unprecedented overcapacity in the aluminum smelting industry.
+As shown in Figure \ref{fig_demand}, the proportion of recycled (secondary) aluminum production in total aluminum demand will increase from 25\% in 2024~\citep{ChinaNonferrous2025} to 60\% by 2050.
+The increased recycled aluminum production stems from a significant increase in available scrap aluminum, which is a delayed effect of China's climbing aluminum production over the past two decades, as aluminum products typically have a lifespan of 10-20 years~\citep{hatayama2012evolution}.
+While this transition entails substantial reductions in the aluminum industry's energy consumption and carbon emissions, due to the lower energy intensity of producing aluminum from scrap~\citep{li_analysis_2021}, it would result in over 60\% excess capacity for existing aluminum smelters.
+Furthermore, because aluminum smelters typically operate for over 50 years, the vast majority of China's existing smelting capacity will be far from the retirement age, locking in this severe overcapacity (see Supplementary Note 3.3 for the detailed capacity age distribution).

-From a modeling perspective, the projections for available scrap aluminum and, thus, recycled aluminum production are a calculated result of China’s historical aluminum production and are not significantly affected by model assumptions.
-For example, the model uses aluminum production data from 1990 to 2023 to calculate scrap aluminum availability, resulting in approximately 15 million tonnes (Mt) of available scrap aluminum in 2024.
-Then, the projected recycled aluminum production in 2024 is 10.5 Mt, which is the available scrap multiplied by the 70\% scrap aluminum recovery rate.
-The number is very close to the historical production of 10.6 Mt~\citep{ChinaNonferrous2025}.

-In contrast, total aluminum demand is more susceptible to uncertain factors such as China’s economic development level, as well as the import and export amount of aluminum products.
-Nevertheless, even in the most optimistic scenario for total aluminum demand, the nationwide annual primary aluminum demand is projected to fall to 24 Mt by 2050, which is less than 54\% of the 2024 level.